babashka/sci/README.md

 hello
 ```

 Note for JavaScript users: the JS API is similar to the Clojure one.
-Read [here](#Usage).
+Read
-how to use sci from Clojure.
+[here](#Usage) how to use sci from Clojure.

 ### Use from Java